worldofprasanna/learn-aws-in-30-days/README.md

 ## Day 8: Deploy a Python based application in a slightly better way

 1. Handson deployment of same Python app, but in a better way

-## Day 9: File Storage using AWS S3

-1. What is Storage?
-What is S3 bucket
-2. Create / upload files to S3 bucket
-3. Policies & Permissions

-## Day 10: CDN using CloudFront

-1. What is CDN?
-2. What is Edge caching?

-## Day 11: Databases in AWS RDS

-1. How to create Databases?
-2. How to allow DB access to applications?

-## Day 12: Handle logs & monitoring using CloudWatch

-1. How to collect logs
-2. How to setup Monitoring and alerts

 ## Day 13: Secret Management in AWS